 The redesigned bottle is sleeker, with more pronounced shoulders and base, giving it a stronger silhouette.
 A jimador embossed on the bottle strengthens the brand icon, and a seal representing Casa Herradura authenticates el Jimador’s provenance.

 El Jimador’s brand language uses a system of logotype, color, typography and iconography to tell a more complete brand story.
-The new label is smaller and positioned on the bottle in a new way.
+The new label is smaller and positioned on the bottle a new way.
 Metallic colors differentiate blanco, reposado and añejo expressions.
 A motif of agave plants and coas (traditional harvesting tools) depict el Jimador’s hand-harvested story.